Information for New Investigators Who Use Animals

-The University of Rochester’s Division of Comparative Medicine (DCM) faculty consists of two board certified laboratory animal veterinarians, and two clinical laboratory animal veterinarians.
-They are assisted by trained and licensed veterinary technicians as well as a full staff of animal care technicians.
+The University of Rochester’s Division of Comparative Medicine (DCM) faculty consists of four laboratory animal veterinarians (three ACLAM Board Certified).
+They are assisted by four licensed veterinary technicians as well as a full staff of animal care technicians.
 DCM is responsible for providing preventive, diagnostic, and clinical services for all laboratory animals, providing guidance to investigators regarding handling, immobilization, anesthesia, analgesia and euthanasia, as well as monitoring all surgery programs and the provision of appropriate post surgical care.
 A veterinarian is always available during or after normal working hours, weekends and holidays.
 Animal care staff are trained to recognize signs of ill health, and a well-defined reporting mechanism is in place to ensure that such animals are examined by appropriate DCM personnel in a timely manner.
-The Division’s Animal Disease Diagnostic Laboratory supports the efforts of the programs that provide veterinary care.

 The University of Rochester’s IACUC is called the University Committee on Animal Resources (UCAR).
 The office number is 585-275-1693, and the email is UCAR@URMC.rochester.edu.